 Another way you can narrow down your list of reputable suppliers is to simply do a google search on the brand you are considering or by reading their customer review page.
 Look at review sites that only allow reviews from customers who have actually purchased products.

 You may have heard of synthetic cannabinoids in the news.
 Some of these products have left customers feeling extremely ill.
 Synthetic CBD is CBD that is produced in a lab instead of being extracted from the hemp plant.
 These products can be very harmful.
 To learn more synthetic cannabinoids, please click here.

 CBD Oil Guide Conclusion: Choose A Reputable Company & Stick With Them

 Finding the right product and a quality CBD brand is a must.
 Once you choose a trusted brand and product, continue to use that brand and product so that you can determine how effective the product is and also have a company that is accessible.

 We hope you review GoGreen Hemp and consider us when choosing your "go-to" CBD brand.
 We only use hemp plants that are organically grown here in the United States and a supercritical Co2 extraction to ensure both potency and purity.
-Our CBD softgels, CBD dog Chews, and CBD nano tinctures are all made using our nano-emulsion technology.
 All of our products go through rigorous quality assurance to ensure each and every product that has the GoGreen hemp logo meets our GoGreen Hemp Gold Standard and commitment to quality, transparency, pricing, and education.

 Please explore our online CBD shop to see all of the THC-Free Broad Spectrum CBD products we have to offer!